ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/cz-banking-extension-setup.md

 ### Number Series (optional)

-The bank statement processing function can automatically number both unissued and issued bank statements in BC by inserting the year and serial number assigned by the bank according to a template.
+The bank statement processing function can automatically number both unissued and issued bank statements in Business Central by inserting the year and serial number assigned by the bank according to a template.

 It is necessary to set the same number series for unissued and issued bank statements on the Bank Account Card.
 This number series must have Manual Numbering enabled and a Mask filled in.
 The mask must contain at least 2 characters for the year (yy) and a free number (ccc).